 Types of quantum field thories

-Algebraic Quantum Field Theory or Axiomatic Quantum Field Theory or AQFT for short is a formalization of quantum field theory that axiomatizes the assignment of algebras of observables to patches of parameter space that one expects a quantum field theory to provide.
+Algebraic Quantum Field Theory or Axiomatic Quantum Field Theory or AQFT for short is a formalization of quantum field theory (and specifically full, hence non-perturbative quantum field theory) that axiomatizes the assignment of algebras of observables to patches of parameter space (spacetime, worldvolume) that one expects a quantum field theory to provide.

 As such, the approach of AQFT is roughly dual to that of FQFT, where instead spaces of states are assigned to boundaries of cobordisms and propagation maps between state spaces to cobordisms themselves.